ibm-cloud-docs/BlockStorage/faqs.md

 When drives are decommissioned, IBM destroys them before they are disposed of.
 The drives become unusable.
 Any data that was written to that drive becomes inaccessible.

-## I cannot cancel a Block Storage volume because the Cancel action in the Cloud console is unavailable or grayed out.
+## I cannot cancel a {{site.data.keyword.blockstorageshort}} volume because the Cancel action in the Cloud console is unavailable or grayed out.
 What’s happening?
 {: faq}
 {: #cancelstorage}